TJohnson8945/Quadratic-Formulas/README.md

 This project was created early in my semester of learning python, and I set out on my own to test my ability in problem solving.

 ## Getting Started
-The program was created on and runs with the Python IDLE IDE.
+The program was created on and runs with the Python IDLE IDE and runs in a command box.

 ## Explaining the Program